raspberrypilearning/looping-sprites/en/step_4.md

 **Add me in: generic-scratch-if-on-edge-bounce **

-`DISCUSS` Could we add an embedded project that has different sprites moving with a range of different motions in the one project.
-Have a SEE INSIDE button so the user can explore how a particular movement is achieved?
+[//]: # (`DISCUSS` Could we add an embedded project that has different sprites moving with a range of different motions in the one project.
+Have a SEE INSIDE button so the user can explore how a particular movement is achieved?)

 --- /task ---